-When a lease includes both land and building elements, the Company assesses the classification of each element separately as a finance or an operating lease.
+When a lease includes both land and building elements, the Group assesses the classification of each element separately as a finance or an operating lease.
 The lease payments (including any one-time past payment) are allocated between the land and the building elements in proportion to the relative fair values of the leasehold interests in the land element and building element of the lease at the inception of a contract.
 When the lease payments cannot be allocated reliably between the land and building elements, the entire lease is generally classified as a finance lease unless it is clear that both elements are operating leases; in which case, the entire lease is classified as an operating lease.

-When the Company subleases a right-of-use asset, the sublease is classified by reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
-However, if the head lease is a short-term lease that the Company, as a lessee, has accounted for applying for recognition exemption, the sublease is classified as an operating lease.
+When the Group subleases a right-of-use asset, the sublease is classified by reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
+However, if the head lease is a short-term lease that the Group, as a lessee, has accounted for by applying for recognition exemption, the sublease is classified as an operating lease.

 Under finance leases, the lease payments comprise fixed payments, in-substance fixed payments, variable lease payments which depend on an index or a rate, residual value guarantees, the exercise price of a purchase option if the lessee is reasonably certain to exercise that option, and payments of penalties for terminating a lease if the lease term reflects such termination, less any lease incentives payable.
 The net investment in a lease is measured at (a) the present value of the sum of the lease payments receivable by a lessor and any unguaranteed residual value accruing to the lessor plus (b) initial direct costs and is presented as a finance lease receivable.
-The Company allocates the financing income to the lease term on a systematic and reasonable basis so as to reflect a constant, periodic rate of return on the Company's net investment outstanding in respect of the lease.
+The Group allocates the financing income to the lease term on a systematic and reasonable basis so as to reflect a constant, periodic rate of return on the Group's net investment outstanding in respect of leases.
+For a lease modification that is not accounted for as a separate lease, if the lease would have been classified as an operating lease had the modification been in effect at the inception date, the Group accounts for the lease modification as a new lease and measures the carrying amount of the house underlying asset as the finance lease receivables immediately before the effective date of the lease modification.
+Other lease modifications are accounted for by adjusting the finance lease receivables in accordance with IFRS 9.

 Lease payments (less any lease incentives payable) from operating leases are recognized as income on a straight-line basis over the terms of the relevant leases.
 Initial direct costs incurred in obtaining operating leases are added to the carrying amounts of the underlying assets and recognized as expenses on a straight-line basis over the lease terms.
+Lease negotiations with the lessee shall be treated as new leases on the effective date of the lease amendment.